 - Stories are tricky.
 It’s helpful to have audio and text to accommodate folks who have a variety of disabilities.
 If you use the stories feature to capture video, add text to the slide to capture what is said.
 You can also use an app like Clips (free for Apple users) which auto-transcribes the Story and allows you to go back and edit.

 Social media accessibility seems intimidating at first, but once you get started it becomes second nature.
-This isn’t another thing to slow us down by adding one more thing to our plate or to suck the fun out of social, it’s about civil rights for folks with disabilities to access information online.
+This isn’t another thing to slow us down by adding one more thing to our plate or to suck the fun out of social, it’s about civil rights for folks with disabilities to access information online and increase student engagement opportunities.
 The future is accessible, y’all.

 Questions?
 Comments?
 I’d love to connect: @Erika_Boltz on Twitter or firstname.lastname@example.org.